IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/REVIEW.md

 [explanation]
 [explanation]

----

-8. Serverless scales automatically by running code only in response to event triggers.

-(!) incorrect
-(x) correct

----

-9. You are given the following graph of usage for an application you are developing.
+8. You are given the following graph of usage for an application you are developing.
 Which of the following is a correct conclusion of the graph?

 ![Application Usage Graph](images/101-ex0-review-question-request-graph-1.png)